 - List of Patient Preference-Sensitive Priority Areas

-Patient-preference information (PPI) captures the value that patients place on aspects of the medical device.
-PPI accounts for differing patient perspectives on benefits and risks that come with using that device or treating the condition.
-PPI is not the same as patient-reported outcomes which are part of a clinical trial and measure how patients feel and function.
+Patient-preference information (PPI) captures the value patients place on features of medical devices.
+PPI includes different patient perspectives on the benefits and risks of using medical devices and treating medical conditions.
+PPI is different from patient-reported outcomes which are part of a clinical trial and measure how patients feel and function.

-Well-designed and conducted PPI studies elicit which attributes are important to patients, how important they are, and what tradeoffs patients are willing to make between attributes.
-PPI has also been referred to as health preference assessment, stated-preference health survey, health preference research, and broadly described as patient-centered research in the scientific literature.
+Well designed and conducted PPI studies elicit which attributes are important to patients, how important they are, and what tradeoffs patients are willing to make amongst them.
+PPI is also referred to as health-preference assessment, stated-preference health survey, health-preference research, and patient-centered research in the scientific literature.

-Many groups are conducting patient preference studies, including:
+Many groups conduct patient preference studies, such as:

 - Patient groups